 - Disfigurement or permanent disability that drastically affects your life

-- The likelihood of your injuries causing a shorter lifespan or greater chance of future harm
+- The likelihood of your injuries causing a shorter lifespan or a greater chance of future harm

 Whoever is responsible for your injuries should be accountable for all the harm that they’ve caused.
 The law is on your side so that you can get the compensation you deserve.